CityOfZion/python-smart-contract-workshop/README.md

    * important concept: checking of ownership
 5. NEX ICO template: https://github.com/neonexchange/neo-ico-template

+Note: You probably need to execute `config sc-events on` inside neo-python's `prompt.py` to see any kind of notifications of the examples.

 ## Recommended Setup

 Linux or Mac is recommended, and you need Python 3.5 at the moment.
 If you are using Windows, either setup a VM or use the Linux Subsystem (see also [here](https://medium.com/@gubanotorious/installing-and-running-neo-python-on-windows-10-284fb518b213) for more infos).

 Clone neo-python and setup everything as described in the README.
 Then create a symlink of this workshop folder to `neo-python/sc`, which makes it easier to import, build and execute the smart contracts in this workshop.

+Always work with a private network with this Docker image: https://hub.docker.com/r/metachris/neo-privnet-with-gas/

 ## Typical method signatures